MCL Tear Treatment in Spanish Lake, MO

 Surgical Treatments

-Surgery is usually required for severe MCL tears (Grade 3) or when the MCL tear is combined with other ligament injuries, such as ACL tears.
-Surgery is sometimes required if non-surgical treatments do not restore knee stability and function over time.
+Surgery may be needed for severe MCL tears (Grade 3) or if combined with other ligament injuries, such as ACL tears.
+Surgery can be necessary if conservative measures do not enhance knee stability and function sufficiently.

 The MCL tear surgical procedure typically involves repairing or reconstructing the torn ligament to restore knee stability and function.
 This may involve stitching the torn ligament ends together or using a graft from another tendon to reconstruct the MCL.